 Andrea Riseborough (Detective Muldoon), Demian Bichir (Goodman), John Cho (Peter Spencer), Jacki Weaver (Lorna Moody), Frankie Faison (William Matheson), Lin Shaye (Faith Matheson), William Sadler (Detective Wilson), Betty Gilpin (Betty Spencer), Zoe Fish (Melinda Landers), Tara Westwood (Fiona Landers), Dave Brown (Sam Landers), Joel Marsh Garland (Detective Greco)

 In Cross River, Pennsylvania, police detective Muldoon and her partner Goodman investigate after a badly decayed body is found in a car in the forest.
 Muldoon sees Goodman react after the body is connected to 44 Reyburn Drive.
-She finds that this is an address where Goodman and his previous partner had investigated deaths, although Goodman refused to enter the house.
-She goes to the address and enters to meet a strange old woman.
-In digging into the case files, Muldoon learns of how a ju-on – a curse that infects everyone it comes in contact with – was brought back from Japan in 2004 and then haunted and killed everyone who was associated with the house, including the aged couple living there, a psychic who visited, the estate agent and Goodman’s partner.
+She finds that this is an address where Goodman and his previous partner had investigated other deaths.
+She goes to the address and enters the house to meet a strange old woman.
+In digging into the case files, Muldoon learns of how a ju-on – a curse that infects everyone it comes in contact with – was brought back from Japan in 2004 and then haunted and killed everyone who entered the house, including the aged couple living there, a psychic who visited, the realtor and Goodman’s partner.

 In the midst of this, the rights to the Ju-on series were brought up by Sam Raimi’s Ghost House Pictures and it underwent an English-language remake with The Grudge (2004), rewritten to star Sarah Michelle Gellar and with Takashi Shimizu imported as director.
-This was sufficiently successful that it spawned a theatrically-released sequel The Grudge 2 (2006) and then The Grudge 3 (2009), which was only released to dvd.
-The Grudge here is a reboot of the US series again produced by Raimi and Ghost House Pictures.
+This was sufficiently successful that it spawned a theatrically-released sequel The Grudge 2 (2006) also from Shimizu and then the Shimizu-less The Grudge 3 (2009), which was only released to dvd.
+The Grudge here is a reboot of the English-language series again produced by Raimi and Ghost House Pictures.

 I felt zero enthusiasm for The Grudge.
 It was the revival of a franchise that nobody asked to see.
 Moreover, it was the revival of a franchise that you feel has creatively exhausted all possibilities it had with nine full-length Japanese films and three American-made ones.
 What else was there for such an over-mined idea to do but keep repeating itself?